So You’ve Agreed to Be a Guest!

-If my voice is coming out of your computer speakers, it’s also going to get picked up by your microphone, which means that everyone who listens is going to hear my voice twice – once as I speak, and again a second later from your computer, which is distracting.
+If my voice is coming out of your computer speakers, it’s also going to get picked up by your microphone, which means that everyone who listens to the show is going to hear my voice twice – once as I speak, and again a half second later from your computer, which is distracting (especially to me, in the moment!).
 So make sure that you’ve got a way to get my voice into your head without it bouncing around the room first.

 A Good Internet Connection

 The better your internet connection, the more clearly we’ll be able to see and hear one another, and the more clearly listeners will be able to hear you.
-Also, with a slower connection, it’s possible that your audio and video will freeze, or that you’ll get booted from the Hangout and have to rejoin.
-If you know you have a slow connection, again let me know so that we can find an alternate solution.
+Also, with a slower connection, it’s possible that your audio and video will freeze, or that you’ll get booted from the conversation and have to rejoin.
+If you know you have a slow connection, let me know – we can just as easily do the interview over the phone.

 What to Expect on the Day of the Conversation